abbr/text2wav.node.js/README.md

     speak the punctuation "

 ## Under the hood
 *text2wav.node.js* compiles [espeak-ng](https://github.com/espeak-ng/espeak-ng) into Javascript and [WebAssembly](https://webassembly.org/) libraries using [Emscripten](https://kripken.github.io/emscripten-site/). *text2wav.node.js* also includes compiled voice data from *espeak-ng*.
-The *text2wav.node.js* API takes the text and voice parameters as input, and generates the wav ouput.
+The *text2wav.node.js* API or CLI takes the text and voice parameters as input, and generates the wav ouput.

 ### To compile